aadityaexe/HeartbreakAPI/README.md

 # 💔 HeartbreakAPI

-An expressive, dramatic mock API built with Express.js — made for those moments when you just *had* to say something... but she never felt the same.
-Designed with heartbreak in mind, this API always replies with a cold, coded rejection.
+An Express.js API that mirrors real-life heartbreak.
+Make a confession, and get rejected — just like she never saw you that way.

 ---

-## 🧠 What is this?

-**HeartbreakAPI** is a playful, emotional, and slightly painful Node.js project.
-You "confess" your feelings to an endpoint, and it responds the way reality often does — not how you hoped.

-Use it to test API routes, build emotional resilience, or add humor to your portfolio.
+## 📌 Overview

+This minimalist API accepts a POST request for confessions.
+But beware — if your message contains the word “like”, the server will shut you down.

 ---

+## ⚙️ Tech Stack

+- Node.js
+- Express.js

+---

 ## 🚀 Getting Started

-### 1. Clone this heartache
+### 1. Clone the repo

 ```bash
 git clone https://github.com/your-username/HeartbreakAPI.git